Saturday, 20 July 2019

 On 20 July 2019 Cyclopark parkrun came into existence and while I would love to tell you that it takes place on the track itself, sadly it doesn't.
 Cyclopark parkrun takes place on the aforementioned pedestrian footpath / cycle route which runs alongside the park.
 However, the Cyclopark does support the event and provides all the facilities such as toilets, cafe and car parking.

 There is a charge for car parking and this is paid via a machine just inside the main reception area (you can pay upon arrival or at departure), if it is busy you may find the staff on the reception desk can process the payment for you.
-Alternatively, it may be worth investigating the possibility of parking next door in Morrisons for free (rumour is that there is a two-hour time limit, with an £85 fine for overstaying).
+Alternatively, it may be worth investigating the possibility of parking next door in Morrisons for free (the Morrison's website confirms there is a three-hour time limit, but don't overstay as you will be issued with a fine).
 There is also a Travelodge next door which is super-convenient for anyone planning an overnight stay.

 opening section